 At the cheaper end of the price scale you’ll be lucky to get even 720p (1280x720) video, but if you want a drone for aerial video go for at least 1080p (1920x1080).
 Bear in mind that - as ever - you can't trust specs alone.
 Read our reviews to find out how good each drone's camera is.

-Some cameras record video directly to a microSD card (or USB drive) but others record from the remote control, or even directly to a smartphone.
-Direct recording is usually more reliable and better quality as the video doesn't have to be transmitted over the air before being recorded.
+Some drones record video directly to a microSD card but others record from the remote control, or even over the air to a smartphone.
+Direct recording is usually more reliable and better quality as the video doesn't have to be transmitted before being recorded.

 Also check out our best drone photography tips.